Best Prefab Cabins of 2021: 10 Modular Cabins Reviewed

 10. The Tyron

-The Tyron is a perfect cozy small home, which is ideal for a couple, a weekend getaway or a hunting cabin.
+The Tyron is a perfect cozy small home, which is ideal for a couple, a weekend getaway, or a lodge.

 This simple, small home is ideally sized for a cozy cabin nestled away in the woods.
 Its simplicity is what makes it so beautiful.